JetBrains/intellij-sdk-docs/tutorials/action_system/action_system.md

 -----------

-##Setting up action's visibility and availability.
+##Setting up action's visibility and availability

 To manipulate with action's visibility and availability we need to override it's ```public void update(@NotNull AnActionEvent e);```